glowkeeper/P3D/docs/labs/week7Session12024.md

 2. AI that creates in-game content
 3. AI that models properties of games

-Game AI is a subset of Symbolic AI.
-Game AI is much more predominant than machine learning in the first use, typical game-play, and it is used in many ways.
+Game AI is much more predominant than machine learning in typical game-play, and it is used in many ways.
 It creates the behaviour of non-playing characters (NPCs).
 It produces navigation meshes that calculate (and delineate) where a character (or enemy) may move.
 Algorithms such as finite state machines or behaviour trees encapsulate the behaviours a player (or enemy) may execute or the conditions under which certain behaviours become apparent.
 Utility AI systems determine the best action to take in certain situations.
 Bark AI Systems will create the rules under which audio gets communicated to the player.
 The list goes on and on!

 For the second use of generating in-game content, there are Generative AI systems that perform pseudo-random procedural content generation using heuristics and applied rules and processes, and Deep Learning Super-Sampling (DLSS) systems that perform real-time rendering to improve the overall graphical quality of the game by upscaling images on a GPU.

-Finally, for the third application, modelling properties, deep-learning AI systems are used for player matchmaking in some multiplayer online battle arena games.
+Finally, for modelling properties (the third application), deep-learning AI systems are used for player matchmaking in some multiplayer online battle arena games.

 ## Exercise